rswinkle/opengl_reference/README.md

 opengl_reference
 ================

-This is going to be a repository of modern (3.3/4.x) OpenGL programs.
+This is going to be a repository of mostly modern (3.3/4.x) OpenGL programs.
 Most of these will be either exploring/demonstrating concepts, testing my own OpenGL helper libraries, or be framework/template programs for starting new projects.

+Actually I've started using this repo to create small programs to test what is supposed to happen (assuming the drivers are obeying the spec which isn't always a safe assumption) for various situations to help me in developing PortableGL (and creating regression tests for it).

+I think I'll reorganize the src directory with subdirectories for tests and another for testing OpenGL ES behavior as well.
+PortableGL, while mostly 3.x-ish already has some 4.x features and while I have always said it was targeting a core profile that wasn't strictly accurate.
+There's no reason not to be more compatible and support OpenGL ES features as well where they make sense.

 There are better repositories of modern OpenGL programs to use for learning because they're more complete/organized,